GSA/digitalgov.gov/content/posts/2016-06-13-the-great-pinterest-experiment-one-year-in.md

 ---
+url: /2016/06/13/the-great-pinterest-experiment-one-year-in/
 date: 2016-06-13 2:00:49 -0400
-title: 'The Great Pinterest Experiment\: One Year In'
+title: 'The Great Pinterest Experiment: One Year In'
-summary: 'Last summer, Kids.Gov revamped its presence on Pinterest in an attempt to find new ways to connect with its followers.
+summary: Last summer, Kids.Gov revamped its presence on Pinterest in an attempt to find new ways to connect with its followers.
 The Marketing Team set out to learn more about our audiences and the kind of content they like.
-Despite being a difficult platform to navigate, we set lofty goals for ourselves and developed a timely'
+Despite being a difficult platform to navigate, we set lofty goals for ourselves and developed a timely
-authors: [edgardo-morales, phat-nguyen]
+authors:
+  - edgardo-morales
+  - phat-nguyen
 categories:
   - Content
   - Managing Digital
   - Social Media
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
 tag:
   - content
   - content strategy